wangtianrui/APC-SNR/README.md

 The official repo of "A Deep Learning Loss Function based on Auditory Power Compression for Speech Enhancement"

 > This is a loss function for wide-band signals.
 Although the manuscript was rejected by ICASSP, the method is effective (The main problem appeared in the writing).
-To ensure the reproducibility of other papers (HGCN、HGCN+), we open-source it.
+To ensure the reproducibility of other papers (HGCN), we open-source it.

 ```text
 @misc{wang2021deep,